 The current population is estimated at 610,000–640,000.

 Some common threats to harbor seals include becoming entangled in fishing gear, ingesting marine debris, or being injured in a vessel strike.
-Seals are often mistreated by naïve beach visitors who try to feed, touch, or otherwise interact with the seals.
-Sadly, repeated exposure to humans can result in seals abandoning pups, illness, or stress.
+Seals are often mistreated by beach visitors who try to feed, touch, or otherwise interact with the seals.
+Unfortunately, repeated exposure to humans can result in illness, stress, or seals abandoning pups.
 Harbor seal habitats are also being destroyed by irresponsible shoreline development as well as careless commercial and tourism practices.